TwinFan/XPMP2/README.md

 This complete re-implementation honors all the basic concepts (so I hope) but makes use of X-Plane 11's modern
 [instancing concept](https://developer.x-plane.com/sdk/XPLMInstance/).
-Thus, it should be able to port the idea of the library also into the times of Vulkan and Meta when the drawing mechanisms used by the original library will no longer work.
+Thus, it ports the idea of the library also into the times of Vulkan and Metal when the drawing mechanisms used by the original library no longer work.

 At the same time, using instancing marks basically all parts of the original rendering code of the library outdated...it is basically replaced by one line of code calling